Facebook is used by more than 1 billion people daily. Why and how should artists be presented on Facebook? Is Facebook for artists still relevant?

 Honest.
 Friendly.
 Helpful.
 Funny.

-This is the impression they would like to walk away with.
-When they meet you online for the first time.
-This is the impression that would bring them back to you again and again.
+This is the impression they would like to walk away with, when they meet you online for the first time.
+This is the impression that will bring them back to you again and again.

 YOUR FACEBOOK FRONT PAGE

 Where do we start?
 We'll start with your Facebook front page.
 It is the very first thing people will see.

 Your art portfolio,

 It needs to have all of the ingredients of the items above.

 Let's look at some examples of good Facebook front pages.

 If your page is your resume, portfolio, a Yelp page and a Yellow Page, here is what it should have: